Skip to content

 While head pressure and headaches can feel similar, they aren’t the same.
 The main difference is pain.
 Headaches, especially tension or cervicogenic types, usually involve an aching or throbbing pain.
 Head pressure, on the other hand, is primarily a sensation of tightness or squeezing without the sharp pain.
 However, they can be related.
 For instance, tight muscles in your neck and shoulders from poor posture can lead to tension headaches.
 Similarly, a misalignment in your upper cervical spine can cause cervicogenic headaches, which start in the neck and radiate into the head.
 Both of these issues can also restrict blood flow, contributing to that feeling of pressure.
 Our gentle Quantum Spinal Mechanics (QSM3) technique is designed to address these foundational misalignments.

-Why You Might Feel Head Pressure After a Chiropractic Adjustment
+Feeling Head Pressure After a Chiropractic Adjustment?
+Here's Why

 Feeling a little different after your chiropractic adjustment is often a normal part of the healing process.
 Think of it as your body recalibrating.
 For a long time, your spine and nervous system may have been compensating for misalignments.
 When we make a precise correction, we’re introducing a positive change, and your body needs a moment to adapt to its new, healthier alignment.
 This adjustment period can sometimes include a temporary sensation of head pressure.